 🖼️Step-by-Step Photo Instructions

 Start by mixing a marinade in a 1-gallon zip lock.
-2 tablespoon lime juice, 4 tablespoon water, 1 tablespoon olive oil, 1 teaspoon kosher salt, ¼ teaspoon liquid smoke (optional), ½ teaspoon cayenne pepper, 1/ 4 teaspoon pepper, 1 teaspoon soy sauce, 1-2 cloves of garlic crushed.
+2 tablespoons lime juice, 4 tablespoons water, 1 tablespoon olive oil, 1 teaspoon kosher salt, ¼ teaspoon liquid smoke (optional), ½ teaspoon cayenne pepper, 1/ 4 teaspoon black pepper, 1 teaspoon soy sauce, 1-2 cloves of garlic crushed.

-Clean and trim about 1 ½ pounds of skinless boneless chicken breasts.
-This is about 2 medium-large ones.
-Don't worry if you're a little over or under that amount.
+Clean and trim about 1 ½ to 2 pounds of skinless boneless chicken breasts.
 Cut the chicken into strips about ½ inch thick.

-Add to the marinade for about 15 minutes, but refrigerated for 2 hours is a bit better.
-Overnight is fine, also.
+Add to the marinade for about 15 minutes, but refrigerated for 2 hours is better.
+Do not marinade for more than 6 hours.

-Put 1 teaspoon oil in a large cast-iron pan and heat over medium-high heat.
-While heating, slice up a large onion and one or two peppers.
-I like medium red and green pepper.
-If your pepper is large, you only need one.
+Put 1 teaspoon of olive oil in a large cast-iron pan and heat over medium-high heat.
+While heating, slice up a large onion and two peppers.
 Mix 1 tablespoon water, 1 teaspoon lime juice, and 1 teaspoon soy sauce in a small bowl.

 When the oil is hot, add the veggies, and after a few minutes, add the water, soy sauce, and lime mixture.
 When onions are clearing and starting to brown (about 8-9 minutes), remove from pan and set aside and cover.

 Add a little oil to the pan.
 When hot, add the drained chicken and brown.
 Near the end of cooking, break apart the chicken with a wooden spoon.
 This will make much smaller pieces and prove the meat is cooked.
-About 8-9 minutes.
-Please check a few of the large pieces with an instant-read thermometer to be sure you are to 165°.
+Check a few large pieces with an instant-read thermometer to be sure you are at 165°—about 8-9 minutes.

-When the chicken is done, move the meat to one side and add the veggies back to the pan.
-Cook and stir for a minute or two until veggies are reheated.
+When the chicken is done, add the veggies back to the pan.
+Cook and stir for a minute or two until the veggies are reheated.

 Serve hot in the skillet with heated tortillas, sour cream, guacamole, and anything else you like.
 An easy way to heat tortillas is to sprinkle a dish towel with some water, put the tortillas inside, and heat them in a microwave.